NHSDigital/record-a-vaccination-guidance/app/pharmacy-group-guidance.md

 analytics_key: pharmacy-group-admin-guidance
 eleventyExcludeFromCollections: true
 ---
-This guidance describes what a group administrator can see and do in the Record a vaccination service (RAVS) as of mid-August.
+This guidance describes what a group administrator can see and do in the Record a vaccination service (RAVS) as of August 2026.
 We will be adding more features in the coming months and will update this guidance as these become available.

 ## Pharmacies section